Table of contents

 Many employees and remote workers like to use Excel or Google Calendar to manage their time.
 These applications make it easy to set specific hours where you can get your work done.
 Try putting a block of time to answer emails or a particular moment when you want to work on a big project.
 Your time is valuable, so you should try and break it up based on priorities.
 This way you are devoting time to what is the most important and not stressing yourself over the little things that can wait.
 If you’re comfortable with these or any other tracking app, that should be your top choice.

 If you’re looking for a new-wave application that caters specifically to remote employee time management, then there are time tracking applications we could recommend.
 An app like Proofhub allows you to keep track of your schedule as well as your project reports.
 Timecamp doesn’t just track your time but also allows you to assign it to a specific task.
 While most of these applications exist on a paid subscription basis, the investment can be worth it for the time it will save you throughout your week.
+How do you manage stress WFH?

-How do you manage stress Wfh?
+How do you manage stress working from home?

 Prioritize Routines in your Schedule